-Prior to each graduation, graduate students with exceptional academic records are nominated by the graduate faculties for the Graduate Dean's Scholastic Achievement Award.
+Prior to each graduation, graduate students with exceptional academic records are nominated by the graduate faculties for The Hollibert E. Phillips Scholastic Achievement Award.
 This award consists of: (1) a certificate of distinction and (2) a cash award.

 CONTINUED ENROLLMENT REQUIREMENT